-Total Net Change in Fund Balances - Governmental Funds

-Current year capital outlays and long-term debt principal payments are expenditures in the fund financial statements, but they should be shown as increases in capital assets and reductions in long-term debt in the government-wide financial statements.
-The net effect of removing the 2023 capital outlays and debt principal payments is to increase (decrease) the change in net position.
+Total Net Change in Fund Balances - Governmental Funds \$ 404,716 Current year capital outlays and long-term debt principal payments are expenditures in the fund financial statements, but they should be shown as increases in capital assets and reductions in long- term debt in the government-wide financial statements.
+The net effect of removing the 2024 capital outlays and debt principal payments is to increase (decrease) the change in net position.
+447,170 The imlementation of the requirements of GASB 68 for that certain expenditures be de-expanded and recorded as deferred resource outflows.
+These contributions made after the measurement date of 12/31/23 caused the change in the ending net position to increase in the amount of \$311,936.

-Current year capital asset disposals are revenues in the fund financial statements, but they should be shown as decreases in capital assets in the government-wide financial statements.
-The net effect of removing the 2023 capital asset disposals is to increase (decrease) the change in net position.

-The imlementation of the requirements of GASB 68 for that certain expenditures be de-expanded and recorded as deferred resource outflows.
-These contributions made after the measurement date of 12/31/22 caused the change in the ending net position to increase in the amount of \$292,311.
 Contributions made before the measurement date but after the previous measurement date were reversed from deferred resource outflows and recorded as a current year expense.
-This caused a decrease in the change in net position totaling \$(279,709).
+This caused a decrease in the change in net position totaling \$(292,311).
 The County's reported TCDRS net pension expense had to be recorded.
-The net pension expense increased the change in net position by \$315,267.
-The result of these changes is to increase the change in net position by \$327,869.

-The imlementation of the requirements of GASB 75 for that certain expenditures be de-expanded and recorded as deferred resource outflows.
-These contributions made after the measurement date of 12/31/22 caused the change in the ending net position to increase in the amount of \$11,468.
+The net pension expense increased the change in net position by \$586,326.
+The result of these changes is to increase the change in net position by \$605,951.
+605,951 The imlementation of the requirements of GASB 75 for that certain expenditures be de-expanded and recorded as deferred resource outflows.
+These contributions made after the measurement date of 12/31/23 caused the change in the ending net position to increase in the amount of \$13,929.
 Contributions made before the measurement date but after the previous measurement date were reversed from deferred resource outflows and recorded as a current year expense.
-This caused a decrease in the change in net position totaling \$(12,066).
+This caused a decrease in the change in net position totaling \$(11,468).
 The County's reported TCDRS net pension expense had to be recorded.
-The net pension expense increased the change in net position by \$(4,660).
-The result of these changes is to decrease the change in net position by \$(5,258).

-Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
+The net pension expense increased the change in net position by (5,395).
+The result of these changes is to decrease the change in net position by $(2,934)$.
+(2,934) Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
 The net effect of the current year's depreciation is to decrease the change in net position.

-Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
+(938,290) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
 These include recognizing deferred revenue as revenue, adjusting current year revenue to show the revenue earned from the current year's tax levy, and eliminating interfund transactions.
 The net effect of these reclassifications and recognitions is to increase the change in net position.

-Change in Net Position of Governmental Activities
+321 405 321,405 Change in Net Position of Governmental Activities \$ 838,018

-COCHRAN COUNTY, TEXAS STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS DECEMBER 31, 2023
+COCHRAN COUNTY, TEXAS STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS DECEMBER 31, 2024